 Member benefits include:

 Biotropica: The official journal of the ATBC with an ISI-ranking of 2.082 (2013).
-Free print and online access, and free page charges for articles.
+Free access and free page charges for articles.
 With online submission of manuscripts, publication is faster than ever!

 Discounts for attending ATBC Annual Meetings: Annual meetings feature numerous symposia on cutting-edge topics and exciting post-conference field trips.